icml2025memfm/icml2025memfm.github.io/README.md

-# icml2025memo.github.io
+# icml2025memFM.github.io
-ICML 2025 Workshop Memo: The Impact of Memorization on Trustworthy Foundation Models
+ICML 2025 Workshop MemFM: The Impact of Memorization on Trustworthy Foundation Models